Monday, September 1, 1919

 His wish was fulfilled, and he was buried beside his friend.

 The teacher Mr. Rafoel Gutman has given us a letter that he received from J. Dinezon, dated 22 August, that is Friday a week ago, that may be the last letter that the deceased wrote before he took to his bed, from which he did not arise.

 We print the letter word for word that shows the character of the deceased, and the tenderness that he had toward the children.

 “Dear and honorable friend Mr. Rafoel ish-tov! [“good-man” in Hebrew],

-I welcome the opportunity to discuss your student Shaye Peys’ hardship.
-I know the boy as a smart and capable child; but I also know that he could not find a better teacher than you, and I would question why the mother wants to put him in a different school. . . .
+“I welcome the opportunity to discuss your student Shaye Peys-hard (?), the bearer of this letter.
+I know the boy as a smart and capable child; but I also know that he could not find a better teacher than you, and I would question why the mother wants to speak to me about putting him in a different school.

 “I hope you do not think it inappropriate that I turn to you with this question.
 I wonder whether the general orientation of your school is responsible for the mother’s looking for another school for her child (Mr. Gutman is a teacher in a gmina [community council] school.
 The ed.)